maranesi/carrers/Carrers/Career B - Level I.md

 ## Responsabilidades

-Desenvolvedor com habilidades extremamente evoluídas em todas as etapas do desenvolvimento de software e na priorização correta das demandas existentes e alta capacidade de entrega.
+In this development role, you will architect, design and develop customer facing applications that require high availability, concurrency, multi-tenancy, and high scalability for a large global user base.
+The individual in this role will work intimately with various aspect of developing backend services and data storage and retrieval.

 ## Requisitos

 - Senior Developer
-- Conhecimento sobre o funcionamento interno de um framework e qual a motivação de sua utilização sabendo identificar seus componentes e suas funcionalidades
+- Advanced knowledge some language
-- Utilização mais avançada de bancos de dados relacionais
+- Knowledge about the inner workings of a framework and the motivation for its use knowing how to identify its components and functionality
-    - Backup e recuperação
+- Experience and deep understanding of relational database
-- Utilização de bancos de dados não relacionais
+    - Backup and Recovery
-    - find and update operators
+- Experience with NoSQL
-- Utilização Redis
+    - Find and update operators
-- Utilização Elasticsearch
+- Experience with scalable data stores like Redis, Cassandra and/or Voldemort
-- Conhecimento sobre data lake e data exchange
+- Experience with search engine like Elasticsearch
-- Conhecimento basico sobre alguma ferramenta de menssageria
+- Deep understanding on Data Lake and Data Exchange
-    - RabbitMQ, Kafka, Scribe
+- Experience with using queuing systems such as RabbitMQ, Kafka, Scribe
 - Patterns
     - Publish–subscribe
     - Specification